GAC: Stabilizing Asynchronous RL Training for LLMs via Gradient Alignment Control: Training Dynamics of Asynchronous RL

 \subsection{Staleness Induces Catastrophic Instability}

-We study the effect of staleness by varying $s \in \{0, 4, 8, 16\}$, where $s$ denotes the number of optimization steps by which the behavior policy lags behind the learner policy.
-We define \emph{training collapse} as a failure mode in which learning dynamics become persistently unstable, leading to sustained degradation or oscillatory behavior that precludes reliable convergence.
-In practice, collapse is characterized by the following: (i) sharp drops in validation accuracy with no subsequent recovery over extended training, and (ii) reward trajectories that stagnate or exhibit large-amplitude, recurrent fluctuations.
-Figure~\ref{fig:motivation-staleness} (a)--(b) show the resulting degradation in training behavior as staleness increases.
-Synchronized training ($s{=}0$) exhibits stable, well-behaved convergence.
-Even a small amount of staleness ($s{=}4$) introduces mild nonstationarity, with noticeable but limited fluctuations in both reward and accuracy.
-At $s{=}8$, these fluctuations grow into large-amplitude oscillations that repeatedly disrupt learning progress.
-At $s{=}16$, training becomes markedly unstable: reward and accuracy undergo severe drops and sustained oscillations, preventing reliable convergence.
-This progressive degradation reveals a fundamental stability limitation of asynchronous GRPO under staleness, motivating the need for explicit stabilization.
+We study the effect of staleness by varying $s \in \{0, 8, 16, 32\}$, where $s$ denotes the number of optimization steps by which the behavior policy lags behind the learner policy, keeping all other training configurations fixed.
+We define \emph{training collapse} as persistent instability characterized by abrupt large-magnitude drops in both reward and accuracy, no subsequent recovery over extended training, and substantial performance degradation relative to the on-policy reference.
+Figure~\ref{fig:motivation-staleness} (a)--(b) illustrate this progressive degradation.
+Synchronized training ($s{=}0$) converges stably; mild staleness ($s{=}8$) remains stable until around step 220 before collapsing; at larger staleness, collapse occurs earlier, with $s{=}16$ collapsing around step 150 and $s{=}32$ around step 130, with no subsequent recovery in either case.
+This progressive degradation reveals a fundamental stability limitation of asynchronous GRPO, motivating the need for explicit stabilization.